tenniskit/capstone-project-sparkify/README.md

 ## File Descriptions <a name="files_desc"></a>

-1. mini_sparkify_event_data.jsondata/disaster_categories.csv
+1. mini_sparkify_event_data.zip
     - Dataset containing users' behaviours on Sparkify.
+Since the file is zipped, the python program will automatically unzip it before reading.
 2. Sparkify.html
     - The Jupyter Notebook file in HTML format.
 3. Sparkify.ipynb